 This means parents take note of what a child is curious about, enjoys doing, and is naturally drawn to.
 Then parents help a child learn about that interest.
-Since this may involve field trips, library books, research, projects, and more, there are many academic skills which are practiced, and a lot of content knowledge is learned — just by helping a child pursue specific interests.
+Since this may involve field trips, library books, research, projects, and more, there are many academic skills that are practiced, and a lot of content knowledge is learned -- just by helping a child pursue specific interests.

 Use Interests and Traditional Academics

 Some families use interest-led learning alongside traditional academics.
 They work through a curriculum or use their chosen eclectic resources for learning, allowing children generous time and opportunity to pursue interests as diverse as baking, art, sports, music, animals, black holes, chess, Minecraft, money, or Medieval times.

 Interests will vary from child to child and family to family.
 Parents may look for ways the interests can lead to more academic practice or knowledge, such as incorporating reading about that interest, going on an appropriate field trip, or amping up certain parts of the curriculum.
 For example, a parent could add more astronomical studies for a child who is fascinated by black holes, or a parent could add in field trips to battlefields and museums for a child who becomes interested in The Civil War in the U.S. For a child interested in soccer, a parent could help him or her learn geography by plotting team locations together on a world map.